ok2cqr/cqrlog/src/dxcc-parser/README.md

 may call `Find` concurrently.
 Reloading is not safe in place — build a new instance and swap the reference.

-Worth noting for the integration stage: the legacy `najdis_s2` already uses only locals, so *lookups* were reentrant.
-What is not safe is `ReloadDXCCTables` (`dDXCC.pas:914`), which does `dispose` + `init` with no lock while `fRbnMonitor.pas:428` and `fDXCluster.pas:1226` read the same tables from worker threads.
-The duplication between `dDXCC` and `dDXCluster` is driven by the separate MySQL connection per thread, not by this engine.
+The legacy `najdis_s2` already used only locals, so *lookups* were always reentrant.
+What was never safe is a reload that frees the old tables while a worker thread is reading them.

+Both are settled now. `src/uDxccService.pas` holds the one instance of the engine that the whole application shares, behind a single lock, with this
+contract: **every reader holds the lock for the whole read, so `ReloadTables` can build outside it, swap under it, and free after it.** `dDXCC` and `dDXCluster` both delegate; they remain separate data modules only because their *queries* are bound to different MySQL connections (`MainCon` and `dbDXC`), which is what the split was always really about.

 ## A note on `uLegacySplitter`